visitcalifornia

 Shasta County, CA

-Get a good glimpse of roaring steam vents and volcanic-gas vents known as fumaroles from the parking area at Sulphur Works.
-Learn more about Sulphur Works and other hydrothermal areas in Lassen National Park in the link above.
+Get a good look at roaring steam vents and volcanic gas vents known as fumaroles from the parking area at Sulphur Works.
+Click "Visit Website" to learn more about Lassen Volcanic National Park.

 Tehama County, CA

-Mill Creek Falls is a 3.8-mile/6-kilometer round-trip that passes through a huge field of muleβs ears, their bright yellow flowers blooming cheerfully in July.
-At 75 feet/23 meters tall, Mill Creek is the parkβs highest waterfall.
-The trail begins as Southwest campground.
-Learn more in the link above.
+Mill Creek Falls is a 3.8-mile round-trip hike that passes through a huge field of mule ears, a bright yellow flower that blooms in July.
+At 75 feet, Mill Creek is the park’s highest waterfall.
+Click "Visit Website" to learn more about Lassen Volcanic National Park.

 When the sun goes down, Lassen gets very dark.
 It is one of the best places in California to truly see the night sky, and park rangers lead occasional astronomy programs during the summer.
-For more information about stargazing at Lassen National Park, visit the link above.
+Click "Visit Website" to learn more about Lassen Volcanic National Park.

 Shasta County, CA

-Kings Creek Falls hike is a 2.4-mile/3.8-kilometer round-trip.
-The trail leads through a verdant meadow, then continues down a rocky staircase alongside Kings Creek to a boisterous 50-foot/15-meter-high cataract tucked into a shady canyon
+Kings Creek Falls is a 2.4-mile round-trip hike.
+The trail leads through a verdant meadow, then continues down a rocky staircase alongside Kings Creek to a boisterous 50-foot cataract tucked into a shady canyon.
+Click "Visit Website" to learn more about Lassen Volcanic National Park.

 Shasta County, CA

 Lassen Peak most recently erupted in May 1914 and is now dormant.
-Trails and overlooks give you fantastic vistas of the park's dense woods and sparkling lakes.
-Round trip distance is 5 miles with steep 2,000-foot elevation gain.
+This overlook gives you fantastic vistas of the park's dense woods and sparkling lakes.
+The round-trip distance is five miles with a steep 2,000-foot elevation gain.
+Click "Visit Website" to learn more about Lassen Volcanic National Park.

 14423 Chester Warner Valley Rd